ferthelet/phase-1-how-the-web-works/README.md

 ## Learning Goals

-- Define a client and server
+- Define a client and server.
-- Explain what an HTTP request is
+- Explain what an HTTP request is.
-- Explain the nature of request and response
+- Explain the nature of request and response.
-- Define a static site vs. a dynamic site
+- Define a static site vs. a dynamic site.

 ## Introduction